ctncerv7r1ls/color-my-tabs/README.md

 Run build.sh script in a terminal on Linux or any similar environment for Windows like Cygwin.
 The extension's .xpi file should appear right away in the same location.

 ### Usage
-The latest installable release is always available at the [Pale Moon add-ons website](https://addons.palemoon.org/extensions/appearance/color-my-tabs/).
 After installation tabs with favicons should become relatively colored.
 All detailed preferences of the extension are accessible within Add-ons Manager page.